-In this article we will go behind the scenes to understand the infrastructure on which your Clinic Management Solution runs.
-Understanding this, is critical to understanding the potential issues with a wrong choice and its impact on the longetivity of the solution you are going to be putting all your data in.
+In this article, we will go behind the scenes to understand the infrastructure on which your Clinic Management Solution runs.
+Understanding this is critical to understanding the potential issues with a wrong choice and its impact on the longevity of the solution you are going to be putting all your data in.

-Any internet based software that you use is actually running not on your computer, but on servers that are sitting far away in someone else’s office premises.
+Any internet-based software that you use is actually running not on your computer, but on servers that are sitting far away on someone else’s office premises.
 This someone else is called a Hosting Company.
 Hosting companies rent out physical servers (computers) to software companies.
-Software companies load their software on it, and then sell a subscription to that software to you.
-This infrastructure provided by the Hosting Company is the key to the performance that you get, security of your data, data integrity against corruption and most importantly, to the ability of your software to handle your Clinic’s growth.
-Inspite of that the infrastructure usually blind-sides Clinics, and is not considered as part of the equation influencing the purchasing decision.
+Software companies load their software on it and then sell a subscription to that software to you.
+This infrastructure provided by the Hosting Company is the key to the performance that you get, security of your data, data integrity against corruption and most importantly, the ability of your software to handle your Clinic’s growth.
+In spite of that the infrastructure usually blind-sides Clinics, and is not considered as part of the equation influencing the purchasing decision.

-Let’s begin from a 10,000 foot view of the different kinds of solutions available.
+Let’s begin with a 10,000-foot view of the different kinds of solutions available.
 There are 3 kinds:

 - Web Solution

-- Web Solution that run on cloud infrastructure, often marketed as a “Cloud Ready Solution”
+- Web Solutions that run on cloud infrastructure, are often marketed as a “Cloud-Ready Solution”

 - Pure Cloud Solution.